moment/momentjs.com/source/docs/durations/humanize.md

-Sometimes, you want all the goodness of `moment.fn.from` but you don't want to have to create two moments, you just want to display a length of time.
+Sometimes, you want all the goodness of `moment#from` but you don't want to have to create two moments, you just want to display a length of time.

 Enter `moment.duration().humanize()`.